Bay of Kotor, mountain walls and Old Town context seen during paragliding.

 Why does the Bay matter?

-Is the Bay of Kotor a fjord?
+Is the Bay of Kotor really a fjord?

 The Bay of Kotor is often described as fjord-like because of its enclosed shape, steep mountain walls, narrow passages and inner bays.